List of Southwest Airlines destinations: Destinations

 Southwest B737 on final approach to San Jose International Airport.

 Southwest does not use the "hub and spoke" system of other major airlines, preferring instead the "point-to-point" system with focus cities.
 It has large operations in certain airports.
 An average of 80 percent of Southwest passengers are local passengers—only 20 percent are connecting passengers, a lower percentage than on most major airlines, where many passengers connect in hub cities.
 However, at Southwest's focus cities, the percentage of connecting passengers can reach 30 percent.

 As part of its effort to control costs, Southwest historically used secondary airports in cities where the primary airports have high costs, such as Chicago, Dallas/Fort Worth, Houston, and Miami.
 In the early 21st century, however, the airline has been expanding into primary airports as well.

 In most cities where Southwest uses both a primary and secondary airport, the secondary airport is used more than the primary for flights (such as Oakland instead of San Francisco), with some exceptions such as the Los Angeles metro area, where Los Angeles International is a Southwest base and secondary airports (such as Burbank, Long Beach, Santa Ana and Ontario) have limited Southwest operations despite having a higher market share at the smaller airports.
 Until 2006, Southwest did not fly into Denver, which is now its most popular destination.

 Unlike most other U.S. airlines, Southwest does not fly outside North America, and it does not fly to Canada due to its payment system not being set up for Canadian dollars.

-Southwest began flying to Hawaii in 2019 and has announced it will begin service to Alaska in 2026.
+Southwest began flying to Hawaii in 2019 and has announced it had begun service to Alaska on May 15, 2026.